merrouchi37/ConvCoroNet/README.md

 | fold 5       |        98,33           | [Download](https://drive.google.com/file/d/102uSaE2s4C27E0n03AypBsafw-lr_tqo/view?usp=sharing) |
 | Average       |        98,60           | --- |

-The notebook ConvCoroNet_evaluation.ipynb displays results for accuracy, recall, precision and f1-score as well as confusion matrices and ROC curves for the 5-folds' models.
+The notebook __ConvCoroNet_evaluation.ipynb__ displays results for accuracy, recall, precision and f1-score as well as confusion matrices and ROC curves for the 5-folds' models.
 It also calculates the average AUC obtained.
+The __utils.py__ file containes some functions needed by the other files.